 program to teach the next generation of political reporters about politics.

-classes each year.
-(Beginning in 2015, no Winter/Spring program.)
+for each class.
 During their weeks in Washington, students work full-time in

 news bureaus.
 Twice a week, they gather for 90-minute seminars on campaign, governance and interest

 Students pay no tuition or fees.
-Each receives a $750 per month stipend to
+Each can receive a $750 per month stipend to

 help with Washington living expenses.
 The program is operated by